Beverage development can also be very difficult and painful. Costing you years and at least $50,000 in only 6 months without

 - You don’t get the information, contacts, or direct relationship with suppliers

-Many third party beverage development companies take your idea and handle the development process to create a product.
-The problem however, is that they make many of the decisions for you in their best interest.
+Many third-party beverage development companies take your idea and handle the development process to create a product.
+The problem, however, is that they make many of the decisions for you in their best interest.
 These types of beverage industry companies take full control of the beverage development and handle most of the development process on their own.
 They have in-house flavor labs, formulators, and bottling design departments and therefore can bring your product from idea to reality without much input from you.
-The sad part is the formulas can't be used with beverage bottlers and you have to start all over again.
+The sad part is the formulas can’t be used with beverage bottlers and you have to start all over again.

 The problem with this is that you want to be able to understand the beverage development process and every step in it.
 Once your product is developed, you are still responsible for running your business and selling your product.
 Don’t you want the confidence in your product that comes from being fully involved in every step of the production process?
 Of course you do!
 In order for that to happen, you need to have control over your product and be able to work directly with formula/flavor houses and bottling companies.

 Instead of outsourcing your beverage development, you need to in-source.
 As the manufacturer, you need to be in charge of finding flavor houses, bottling companies, marketing firms, and distributors.
 Or at least understand how it is done and do it together with your consultant, employee or project manager.
 You need to work with these companies directly so that the vision you have for your product is achieved.
 You need to take the time to learn as much as you can about developing your product so that you can have control and confidence around your new product.
-Learn everything you can about the different business involved in the development process so that you can rely on yourself instead of relying on another to company to make decisions.
+Learn everything you can about the different businesses involved in the development process so that you can rely on yourself instead of relying on another to the company to make decisions.

 If you feel that finding and working with all the different types of companies involved in the development process to be too daunting, there are other companies out there that can help.
 Companies such as Wholesalefund can help you make connections with development companies while also giving you control over your beverage.
-Look for companies that offer consulting and help with managing different aspects of your beverage development process.
+Look for companies that offer to consult and help with managing different aspects of your beverage development process.
 These companies will give you assistance without taking any power away.

 Remember don’t hand over your beverage development, your beverage project or your beverage company to someone else.

-#2 Mistake: Out of the loop -No beverage development know-how
+Mistake #2: Out of the loop -No beverage development know-how